 The rise of unfiltered trends

-From a personal perspective being a business owner, it’s something that I’m happy to do for my personal account because it allows people to see different sides of who I am in a way that feels quite natural and not too constructed.
+From a personal perspective being a business owner, it’s something that I’m happy to do for my personal account.

-If you know why you’re using Instagram and how it is helping you build know-like trust with your audience, you will see whether you need to bring more of an unfiltered perspective.
+If you know why you’re using Instagram, you will see whether you need to bring more of an unfiltered perspective.
 Is your goal to sell?
 Is it to connect with advocates and get a new breath of UGC content?

 Going back to user intent, you need to get back to why your audience is on Instagram in the first place.